Harvest Apple Salad

 Do you love fun salads?
 Try this Cozy Winter Salad recipe with roasted butternut squash!

-Pair this fall salad with your favorite protein and enjoy all of the flavors that the season has to offer.
+Pair this fall salad with your favorite protein and savor all the flavors the season has to offer.

 • Shaved Brussel Sprout & Kale Mix-This mix is called Sweet Kale salad kit and it has the poppy seed dressing included inside the kit.